MichaelCurrin/emadmasroor.github.io/test3.md

 {% include mathjax.html %}

-This is a static version of a [Nextjournal notebook](https://nextjournal.com/emad-masroor/CFD-tutorial-in-julia) which shows how to develop a two-dimensional finite-difference solver for the Navier-Stokes equations from scratch in Julia.
+This is a static version of a [Nextjournal notebook](https://nextjournal.com/emadmasroor/CFD-tutorial-in-julia) which shows how to develop a two-dimensional finite-difference solver for the Navier-Stokes equations from scratch in Julia.
 A convenient interface to the code is provided in a high-level function with keyword arguments for the dimensions, spatial resolution, Reynolds number, and a few other parameters.
 Head over to the Nextjournal version to interact with the code and even remix it to start your own coding project!

-# Heading with one hash

-some text

-## Heading with two

-some text

-### Heading with three

-some text

-#### Heading with four

-some text

-##### Heading with five

-some text

-###### Heading with six

-some text

 ## Introduction